Racial Equity Workshops, Program Planned for FY 2020

 In addition, LM will continue offering Racial Equity Workshops during the fiscal year.

-Registration for the REAL Inclusion certificate program will be available in the coming weeks.
+Registration for the REAL Inclusion certificate program is online and can be found here.
 The two-day Racial Equity Workshops will be offered in August, October, and December in 2019 and February, April and June in 2020.
 Registration for the workshops can be found here.

 Leadership Montgomery would like to thank the following funders and partners who have been an integral part of the pilot year of workshops and the upcoming extension of the REAL Inclusion Program: Meyer Foundation, Healthcare Initiative Foundation, Carl M. Freeman Foundation, Montgomery County, and Montgomery College.